phillystafford/hs-challenge/README.md

 6. Have fun with it!
 If you get stuck, that's OK.
 Get as far as you can.
 7. Before submitting, answer the questions in `submission.md`.

-#### Bonus Points
+#### Bonus Point Suggestions

 Want an extra challenge?
 Add some pizzazz to your page. **Note:** These steps are optional, but encouraged. :star2:

 1. Feeling particularly good?
 Use ES6, React, or Vue components.
-2. Replace Gulp and use WebPack as your build tool.
+2. Replace Gulp and use WebPack or Parcel as your build tool.
 3. Add a search field and functionality to the filter module (example in mockup).
 4. Add some of your favorite node modules to the project, or modify your build tool with anything that strikes your fancy.
 5. Add linting.